fbpx

 Share

-Tests offered include: Blood Chemistry Panel, CBC, PSA, HA1C, and Vitamin D – descriptions for these tests are listed further down on this page.
+These Annual Screening Tests include: blood chemistry panel, CBC, PSA, HAlC, and Vitamin D. Healthelife blood draws are patient-directed, so you will receive your results via MySheridanHealth – our Patient Portal – or via mail if requested.
 These tests DO NOT require a physician’s order.
 The Blood Chemistry Panel does require fasting — 12 hours is recommended.
 Please drink plenty of water during your fast.

-HealtheLife blood draws are patient-directed, so you will receive your results on MySheridanHealth – our Patient Portal or (or via mail if requested).
 If you would like your provider to review the results, please contact them directly, as they will not be notified otherwise.

 Click the box below to schedule your appointment for one of our upcoming HealtheLife Fridays: